GevosoftOfficial/TheOnyxBashProject/README.md

 <br>
 <img src="OnyxBashLogo1.png" alt="The Onyx Bash Project Logo" width="70%" height="70%">
 <br>
 ### This is The Onyx Bash Project!
-My name is Edvard Busck-Nielsen, But you can call me Buscedv, And I'm a developer at Gevosoft and Responsible for The Onyx Bash Project, Love to hear from you soon! <a href="https://github.com/Buscedv" target="blank"> My Github Page </a> && <a href="http://gevosoft.ml" target="blank"> Gevosoft's Website </a>
+My name is Edvard Busck-Nielsen, And I'm a developer at Gevosoft and Responsible for The Onyx Bash Project. <a href="https://github.com/Buscedv" target="blank"> My Github Page </a> && <a href="https://gevosoft.ml" target="blank"> Gevosoft's Website </a>
 <br>
 <br>
 <br>